 On Taking Risk: “Never test the depth of the river with both feet.”

 Vukasantewaa helps you build your company profile to create an online presence that will showcase the expertise your company offers, and provides you with the opportunity to network with potential business partners and investors.

-The following features are provided by Vukasantewaa:
+This is how we do it:

 Create a wish-list of what the company intends i.e. company goals, service offering and target market.

-Register their BBEE scores and through the application
+Register their BBEE scores and through the application.

 Network with similar minded individuals.